 The Flash box office has left DC’s future uncertain

 The future of DC Comics looks uncertain.
-The latest production from DC Comics, the long-awaited film glitter, struggling at the box office, uncertainty looms over the future of the DC cinematic universe.
+Following the latest DC Comics production, the long-awaited film glitter, struggled at the box office, creating uncertainty over the future of the DC cinematic universe.
 Since its launch on June 15, 2023, glitter has struggled to perform poorly at the box office, leaving the studio in a fragile state.

 The film was projected to open with $150 million at the worldwide box office, but had a disappointing opening of $130 million.
 With an estimated budget of US$200 million (excluding the amount spent on marketing), the film grossed US$245 million in its third week of release.
 The results are disappointing for a high budget film.